Isomalt Basics for Home Bakers – All About Isomalt

-Using isomalt is an easy way for bakers of all skill levels to create impressive looking sugar art.
-This post discusses what isomalt is, where to buy it, and how to use it to make sugar curls and blown sugar.
+Bakers of all skill levels can create impressive-looking sugar art using isomalt, a sugar alcohol that can be colored and flavored.
+This post discusses what it is, where to buy it, and how to use it to make sugar curls and blown sugar.

 I love teaching home bakers about simple tricks that professional pastry chefs use to make cakes look amazing (like decorating cakes with edible flowers).
-Using isomalt, a sugar alcohol, is a great way to create dazzling decorations for your desserts.
+Using isomalt, you can create dazzling decorations for your desserts.

-Pastry Chef Tyler Davis, formerly of The Chocolate Pig in St. Louis, worked with me on an isomalt Q&A to get you started using this super fun sugar alcohol to create decorations that will be sure to impress your friends and family.
+Pastry Chef Tyler Davis, formerly of The Chocolate Pig in St. Louis, worked with me on a Q&A to get you started using this super fun sugar alcohol to create decorations that will be sure to impress your friends and family.
 The information in this post is based on my interview with him.
 (You can also watch the full video interview toward the end of the post.)